stnava/symlrExamples/README.md

 rmarkdown::render("simlr_PTBP.Rmd")
 ```

+- Result: a random forest and linear regression based prediction of a variety
+of univariate outcomes, along with visualization.
+Long-running example.

 4. Simulation data: Decode known latent signal and perform permutation testing
 on the relationship to determine empirical distribution (significance).
 Compare with SVD.